 Now for the long-prose version.
+Here's where drink comes in...
 You may want to fill your teacup and sit down comfortably.

 As you may or may not know already, I write historical fiction.
-Viking history seems to have been all around me as far back as I can remember.
-Of course, my writing relies on published research and academic theories to portray the world of the Vikings as accurately as possible, but we do not know every detail of everyday life.
-I love how this allows me to use my imagination to fill in the gaps and weave fictional characters into what historical knowledge we do possess.
+My story crafting relies on published research and academic theories to portray the world of the Vikings as accurately as possible.
+However, we do not know every detail of everyday life, and I love how this allows me to use my imagination to fill in the gaps and weave fictional characters into what historical knowledge we do possess.

 I strive to not make any glaring anachronisms in my fiction, and I base all my world-building on academic research and interpretation of archaeological findings.
 However, two factors leave room for possible error.